-Ankle Dislocation in Emergency Medicine
+Ankle Dislocation Management in the ED

 Back

 Some controversy exists regarding the treatment of ankle dislocations.
-However, the outcomes appear to be satisfactory in cases treated with immediate reduction of the joint and relief of neurovascular stress as the primary goals of treatment.[4]
+However, outcomes appear to be satisfactory in cases treated with immediate reduction of the joint and relief of neurovascular stress as the primary goals of treatment.[11]

 Pathophysiology